andrew/ultimate-awesome/README.md

 - [awesome-macOS](https://github.com/iCHAIT/awesome-macOS) -   A curated list of awesome applications, softwares, tools and shiny things for macOS.
 - [Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others.
 - [awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
+- [awesome-privacy](https://github.com/pluja/awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 - [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
-- [awesome-privacy](https://github.com/pluja/awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 - [Machine-Learning-Tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials) - Machine learning and deep learning tutorials, articles and other resources .
 - [awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code.
 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 - [Awesome-Hacking-Resources](https://github.com/vitalysim/Awesome-Hacking-Resources) - A collection of hacking / penetration testing resources to make you better!.
 - [awesome-design](https://github.com/gztchan/awesome-design) - 🌟 Curated design resources from all over the world.
 - [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) - :sparkles::sparkles:Latest Advances on Multimodal Large Language Models.
-- [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on GitHub,such as different models,implementations,helper libraries,tutorials etc.
 - [Awesome-GitHub-Repo](https://github.com/Wechat-ggGitHub/Awesome-GitHub-Repo) - 收集整理 GitHub 上高质量、有趣的开源项目。.
 - [Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana🍌, Gemini-2.5-flash-image based model.
 We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog).
 - [awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes) - A curated list for awesome kubernetes sources :ship::tada:.